 Element Explanation Last response (local PC time) SM4 received its last response from the SMU at the date and time displayed here.
-Status Note: Depending on the following can be the status of the live data shown in the list below, displayed here: Preparing The prerequisites for displaying live data are being created (among other things, a connection to the SMU must exist).
+Status Note: Depending on the status of the live data shown in the list below, the following can be displayed here: Preparing The prerequisites for displaying live data are being created (among other things, a connection to the SMU must exist).
 Ready The prerequisites for displaying live data are met; the data is retrieved and displayed regularly (interval as specified in File > Application Settings > Live data).
 Disconnected Connection to the SMU has been disconnected, displayed live data are no longer up to date.
-Preview Opens the preview window of the read out counter readings.
-This button, as well as the PDF and Print buttons, are only active if the counter readings have been successfully read out by clicking Refresh .
+Preview Opens the preview v vindow of the read out counter readings.
+Preview This button, as well as the PDF and Print buttons, are only active if the counter readings have been successfully read out by clicking Refresh .
 PDF Used to save counter readings in PDF format.
 Print Used to print the PDF view of the counter readings on paper.
-There is no language setting for the document to be printed.
-The document will be printed in the language selected under SM4 (File > Application Settings -> General -> Language).
-S Refresh Reads out the current counter readings from the SMU.
+Pilit There is no language setting for the document to be printed.
+The document will be printed in the language selected under SM4 (File > Application Settings -> General -> Language). ॐ Refresh Reads out the current counter readings from the SMU.

-4.6.13 Live Data: Shadow Impact Visualisation
+4.6.14 Live Data: Shadow Impact Visualization